Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/07 Chapter - Gameplay in Depth.md

 2. Gather the asset cards and organize them into decks by type (companion, path, combat talent, and ritual).
 Exclude any cards that don’t fit your vision for the setting (such as rituals if you aren’t including magic).
 Shuffle the individual decks and put them face down.
 3. Choose a card from any deck.
 Don’t look at it.
 Pass the draw to the next player.
 Continue taking turns drawing a single asset from any deck until you have five in your hand.
 4. Reveal your cards and choose two of them to discard.
 The remaining three cards are your character’s assets.
 5. Ask the Oracle: “What is my background vow?”
-Then, spark an idea using the Character Goal oracle (page 182).
+Then, spark an idea using the [[Character Goal]] oracle.
 Interpret the result, or roll on additional oracle tables to clarify as you like.
 Mark your background vow and give it a rank of extreme or epic.
 6. Ask the Oracle: “Who do I share a bond with?”
-Then, roll once on the Character Role oracle (page 182) and twice on the Character Descriptor oracle (page 183).
+Then, roll once on the [[Character Role]] oracle and twice on the [[Character Descriptor]] oracle.
 Envision this NPC, give them a name, and mark a bond.
 You may do this for your two remaining starting bonds, or come up with other bonds from scratch.
 7. Together with the other players, Ask the Oracle: “What is our inciting incident?”
-Then, roll on the Settlement Trouble oracle (page 181).
+Then, roll on the [[Settlement Trouble]] oracle.
 Interpret this answer to define your starting situation.
 # ![[Hacking Ironsworn]]
 [[Extended Example of Play]]